aremirata/aremirata.github.io/about.md

 In Summer 2017, Alger participated in a Math bootcamp program called [Interdisciplinary Mentoring Program in Analysis, Computation, and Theory](https://magazine.byu.edu/article/math-boot-camp/) under the supervision of Dr. Jeffrey C. Humpherys.
 The training has been sponsored by Savvysherpa to selected employees to further develop skills in scientific computation and data science.

-In November 2019, Alger joined Jewel Paymentech, a financial risk technology company based in Singapore that develops intelligent risk solutions for the banking and electronic payment industry.
+In November 2018, Alger joined Jewel Paymentech, a financial risk technology company based in Singapore that develops intelligent risk solutions for the banking and electronic payment industry.
 In Jewel Paymentech, Alger learned to develop AI engines as deployable products with existing customers.
 His projects involves constructing real time fraud detection system that score each transaction based on its fraud risk within a span of milliseconds.

+By November 2021, Alger joined a biotech startup Neuroglee Therapeutics which provides scalable and evidence-based programs to manage cognitive care that leverages continuous monitoring, aiming for personalized care delivery using patient application developed inhouse, and monitored from a remote multidisciplinary clinical team.
+In Neuroglee, Alger collaborated with neuroscientists, data engineers and cross-functional teams to design and build recommendation system framework for personalized care delivery.
+He also design and construct machine learning based speech analytics pipeline to determine presence of cognitive impairment with features computed based on techniques from audio signal analysis, digital signal processing and natural language.
+Furthermore, he collaborate with neuroscientist to identify, extract, process and analyze digital biomarkers from application interaction data, wearable, audio and text data coming from four main modules: games, learning, wellness and reminiscence.